DeadPackets/CRNotify/README.md

 ## TODO:

-[] Fix the random errors that Banner makes all of a sudden.
-(Probably gonna give up and use Horseman....ugh) [] A e s t h e t i c s
+- [x] Fix the random errors that Banner makes all of a sudden.
+(Or build a workaround)
+- [x] A e s t h e t i c s
-[] Support more notifictation methods, maybe integrate IFTTT directly [] Optimize SQL queries
+- [ ] Support more notifictation methods, maybe integrate IFTTT directly
+- [x] Optimize SQL queries
-[] Stats and FAQ
+- [x] Stats and FAQ
-[x] Use bootstrap to fix resposive layout issues
+- [x] Use bootstrap to fix resposive layout issues
-[] Settings page
+- [ ] Settings page